-The first number refers the magnification of binocular.
+The first number refers to magnification.
 A “10×50” for example, magnifies the view by 10 times.
-Objects appear 10 times larger than they do without the binoculars.
+Objects appear 10 times larger than they do without the binocular.

 The second number refers to the objective size (diameter in millimeters).
 The objectives are the large lenses at the end of the binocular (opposite from the eyepieces).
 There are roughly 25mm in an inch, so a 10×50 binocular’s objectives are approximately 2″ in diameter.
 The size of the objective lenses determines the light-gathering power of the binoculars.
 Generally speaking, for astronomy binoculars, the larger the objectives, the more you’ll see.
 For daylight usage, the larger the objectives, the brighter and clearer the view will be.
 But as objective size increases, the physical size and weight of the binocular increases, and price also goes up almost exponentially.

 When there is more than one number before the “x”, this means the binocular has multiple levels of magnification.
 If the numbers are separated by a “-“, such as “12-36×70”, then the binocular is a “zoom”, and the magnification is continuously variable from the first number to the second number (in this case, 12x to 36x), by moving a zoom lever.
 Note: We do not recommend zoom binoculars.
 See “Just Say No to Zoom Binoculars” for more information.